cube3power/atsd/rule-engine/variables.md

 ## Cross-Reference

-The variables can refer to other variables declared in the same rule:
+The variables can refer to other variables declared in the same rule.

 ![](images/variables-reference.png)

+The variables are evaluated in the order defined on the **Overview** tab.

+The dependent variable must be declared **after** the variable that it refers to.

 ## Execution